belsten/AOOCT-gifs/README.md

 ## Above is a series of 39 unregistered C-scans.

 ![Uncorrected data](assets/greedy_output_subset.gif)
 ## 11 registered C-scans using patch-based algorithm.
+Left side is algorithm output and right side is original frames.

 ![Uncorrected data](assets/greedy_output_all.gif)
 ## All 39 registered C-scans using patch-based algorithm.